-If you landed here expecting to see design writing by Saxon Henry, apologies: she is now blogging about literature, writing, travel and all things narrative on SH, the blog, about design products on Productrazzi, and about architecture on Architizer.
+If you landed here expecting to see design writing by Saxon Henry, apologies: she is now blogging about literature, writing, travel and all things narrative on The Diary of an Improvateur, about design products on Productrazzi, and about architecture on Architizer.
 Please stop in if you’d like to follow the new conversation!
 I also craft literary design posts for clients, and help individuals and companies build blogs into books, one post at a time.

 You can find news about my books on my Amazon author page.
 I’ve just released a new print and ebook, an expanded version of The Home of the Brave, titled Stranded on the Road to Promise.
 I’ve been told it’s a quick but satisfying read!
 Pryor Callaway wrote, “Saxon Henry’s book is brilliant: it touched me with many different emotions and opened my eyes.
 I took my birthday afternoon off and finished it, somewhat selfishly as I have needed creative inspiration as a fine artist recently, and boy am I inspired!
 This author has put into this world a piece of art that is thought-provoking as well beautifully written.
 Through her eyes, she has helped me question our history, our humanity, and the need/effect of religion.
 In a nutshell, this book should be required reading!”